linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 ##### Connect to Hidden Network

 1. On the homepage of Control Center, click on ![network_normal](icon/network_normal.svg).
-2. Turn on **Wireless Network Card** switch to enable wireless network.
+2. Turn on **Wireless Network Card** switch to enable the wireless network.
 3. Click on **Wireless Network** to enter wireless network list.
 4. Click on **Connect to Hidden Network** to enter the interface for connecting to the hidden network.
 5. Enter the name of the network and choose the encrypt method, then enter the password.